 Make your college application stand out from the crowd through our College Prep Program.
-In this five-week program, you’ll have the opportunity to take classes with current undergraduate students, learn from renowned Georgetown faculty, and earn college credit.
+In this five-week program, you’ll have the opportunity to take a university course with current undergraduate students, learn from renowned Georgetown faculty, and earn college credit.
 Throughout the program, you’ll also attend College Prep Seminars, where you’ll master test-taking strategies for the SAT and ACT, prepare for the college search and admissions process, and develop valuable skills that will help you succeed in college and beyond.

 Explore the college search process, identify schools that fit your needs, and gain insights into the admission process

 Complete seminars to improve your college readiness and help you prepare for success on campus

 Engage with world-renowned faculty in small, subject-focused classes